 This revision of the OpenVault Infrastructure Programmer's Guide supports the OpenVault release 1.4.
-The following updates have been made to this guide:
+The following updates were made to this guide for the 1.4 release:

 - Expanded command lists in Chapter 1.

 - Updated filename and directory lists in Chapters 4 and 6.

 - Updated "Configuration File" Chapter 6.